I know what you’re thinking when you see this photo, what kind of a narcissist includes herself when posting about Black History Month?

-The first photo was taken 10/11/16 When I decided I would NOT give alopecia pleasure the of having me watch my hair gradually fall out.
+The first photo was taken 10/11/16 When I decided I would NOT give alopecia pleasure the of having me just sit back and watch as all of my hair began to gradually fall out.
 Seeing that would have been devastating to my psyche and confidence.
-So I took control (with some cheap clippers) and went to work.
+So with a pair of scissors and some inexpensive clippers from Walmart, I took control and went to work.

 We will find a way if it involves most things but especially hair.
 Why do you think there are so many pages and You Tubers offering tutorials?